AnyLog-co/documentation/examples/Connecting Nodes.md

 When a node starts, it is configured to listen on a socket associated with an Internet Protocol (IP) address and a port number.
 The command that initiate the listener is: ```run tcp server``` and is detailed [here](../background%20processes.md#the-tcp-server-process).
 The IP and Port specified can be of a local network or of an external/public network or both:
-An external or public IP is used across the entire Internet to locate computer systems and devices.
-A local or internal IP address is used inside a private network to locate the computers and devices connected to it.
-If both are used, then a router needs to be configured with [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) to redirect messages from the external IP and port to the local IP and port.

 ### The REST listener - Communicating with 3rd parties applications